AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications.md

 1. Click Create > Folder and create a folder.
 Open the folder.
 1. Click Create > File Upload and upload the templates.

-### Use syncronous API to generate documents
+### Use synchronous API to generate documents

 Seperate APIs are available to:

 * Generates a PDF Document from a template and merge data to it.
 * Generate a PostScript (PS), Printer Command Language (PCL), Zebra Printing Language (ZPL) document from an XDP file or PDF document.

 The [API reference documentation](https://www.adobe.io/experience-manager-forms-cloud-service-developer-reference/api/sync/#tag/Communications-Services) provides detailed information about all the parameters, authentication methods, and various services provided by APIs.
 The API reference documentation is also available in the .yaml format.
-You can download the .yaml for [syncronous APIs](assets/sync.yaml) and upload it to postman to check functionality of the APIs.
+You can download the .yaml for [synchronous APIs](assets/sync.yaml) and upload it to postman to check functionality of the APIs.

 >[!VIDEO](https://video.tv.adobe.com/v/335771)